amritavazirani/mini_demo/index.md

 ---
-layout: template_demo
+layout: default
-author:  Amrita Vazirani
+author:  Making the most of DITA
 ---

 # Forewords